 My dad would give me an allowance of $0.50 a week in the form of two quarters that he would place on the bookcase in my bedroom.
 As I slid them off to put in my orange piggy bank, I’d blow over the coins and over the shelf out of fear that their movements would spark a fire.
 I honestly performed this ritual until the 2nd grade.
 I distinctly remember my dad chuckling about it until he finally had to lecture me on the realities of fire safety to wash away the bullshit that I was still lathered in.

 I only ever saw Fanny Flame again while in the 1st grade.
 We had a last-minute indoor recess at the elementary school due to a pop-up thunderstorm, and we were all sent to the auditorium/gym to play.
 That movie was put on and I remember slouching behind the girl sitting in front of me on the dirty floor to try and not see the TV.
 I even remember that that girl was my classmate Rebecca.

 I never saw Fanny Flame again in its entirety until a couple years ago, and looking back, I can’t believe how cheesy and stupid this movie is.
 As a kid, I thought “how could any grownup have approved this!?” but as an adult now, the difference is quite noticeable.
-And that’s where the ending of my short story comes from; that what we feared in childhood is often exaggerated by our own imaginations, and turns something ordinary into something surreal that an adult just can’t see.
+Sometimes, what we feared in childhood is often exaggerated by our own imaginations, and turns something ordinary into something surreal that an adult just can’t see.